MSM Combo Powder

 Vitamin B1 (as Thiamine HCL)

-Vitamin B2 (as Riborflavin)
+Vitamin B2 (as Riboflavin)

-Vitamin C (as Sodium ascorbate)
+Vitamin C (as Sodium Ascorbate)

 Contains no colourants, gluten or preservatives